cpthackray/oxidizable-pfas-precursor-inference/README.md

                         Maximum depth of windowing in sampler tuning.

 # Input format
-Measurement data should be contained in a csv with column headers for measured changes in concentrations of Cn PFCA, where n=number of per fluorinated carbons, after the TOP assay:
+Measurement data should be contained in a csv with column headers for measured changes in concentrations of Cn PFCA, where n=number of per fluorinated carbons after the TOP assay, and the concentration of PFOS, measured independently from the TOP assay:
 `C3, C4, C5, C6, C7, C8, PFOS`
 (C3=PFBA, C4=PFPeA, C5=PFHxA, C6=PFHpA, C7=PFOA, C8=PFNA)
-and associated MDLs:
+and associated detection limits (LOD, MDL, MQL, etc.):
 `C3MDL, C4MDL, C5MDL, C6MDL, C7MDL, C8MDL, PFOSMDL`
-and associated measurement errors:
+and associated measurement errors (ex: relative percent difference of replicate analyses):
 `C3err, C4err, C5err, C6err, C7err, C8err, PFOSerr`
 as well as for a column for whether C8 (PFNA) was measured (True/False or 1/0):
 `C8incl`
 and the name of the prior to use:
 `prior_name`

-Method errors can be assessed by the relative difference of replicate analyses of the same sample.
-You can use total method error by setting all err columns equal to the total relative difference or compound specific method errors by setting C3-C8err and PFOSerr to their own values.
+Method errors can be assessed in multiple ways including by the relative percent difference of replicate analyses of the same sample.
+You can use total method error by setting all err columns equal to the same value or compound specific method errors by setting C3-C8err and PFOSerr to their own values.

 # Output